-A leasehold property is usually a flat or aparment where another person called the Freeholder owns the exterior and communal areas of the building.
+A leasehold property is usually a flat or apartment where another person called the Freeholder owns the exterior and communal areas of the building.

-The Leaseholder would be granted a license when the property was new or converted and this would be for a set number of years, usually for modern properties this would be 125 years however, some leasehols can be for up to 999 years.
+There would be a license obtained when the property was new or converted.
+This would be for a set number of years.
+Usually for modern properties this would be 125 years, however, some leaseholds can be for up to 999 years.

-When the property is subsequently sold, the remaining period of the lease is carried over to the new leaseholder.
-Within the lease agreement, the Leaseholder will usually have many clauses within the lease that outlines what can and can’t be done at the property.
+On selling, the remaining period of the lease is carried over to the new leaseholder.
+Within the lease agreement there will usually be clauses that outline what can and can’t be done at the property.
 Ground Rent is collected as an annual amount by the Freeholder or Block Management Company in addition to Service Charges and such.

-To help, we have listed what we feel are the 10 most important ingredients to a successful let are:
+To help, we have listed what we feel are the 10 most important ingredients in a successful Let:

 There are certain certificates you need to rent out a property: